divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 32 - Friday | At home work #
 I felt like the game was still lacking something important so I decided to add in music.
 Right now there are only two songs which play based off the current level's terrain.
 Both songs are made by my friend Thygan Buch.
+The new function, `playMusic()`, handles most of the logic. \
-I also made an animation which starts when a song begins playing.
-It slides in and fades in text which reads the name and artist of the song.
-Most of the variables used for the animation is stored in a singular object called `songText`.
-It's not text exclusive to a single level and it has many unique properties so I chose not to use the `Text` object.
+I also made an animation which starts when a song begins playing, most of the logic for this is stored in the function, `animateArtistPopUp()`.
+It slides in & fades in text which reads the name and artist of the song.
+A lot of the variables/properties used for the animation is stored in a singular object called `songText`.
+This text isn't exclusive to a single level and it has many unique properties so I chose not to use the `Text` object for it.

 ### Things Added:
  - Music ♬